Governing board action plans: template and guidance

 • Identifies who's responsible for completing each action

-• Sets out clear milestones with which to measure progress
+• Sets out clear milestones to measure progress

 It can be a standalone document or it can be integrated into the SIP document itself.